sineflow/ElasticsearchBundle/Resources/doc/mapping.md

 #### Document annotation

 The class representing a document must be annotated as `@ES\Document`.
 The following properties are supported inside that annotation:

-- `type` Specifies the name of the Elasticsearch type this class represents.
-The parameter is optional and, if not supplied, the bundle will use the lowercased class name as such.

 - `repositoryClass` Allows you to specify a specific repository class for this document.
 If not specified, the default repository class is used.
 ```